herraa1/JFF-TMSHAT/README.md

 The TMSRGBCustom TMSHAT Build1 has been successfully designed, built and tested (as of Sep 11th, 2025).
 It has been successfully tested for RGB output on the modified JFF mainboard 1.1b-TMSHAT Build1 with a TMS9929A NL installed (50Hz).

-The manufacturing of the *Build1* PCB prototypes have been kindly sponsored by [PCBWay](https://www.pcbway.com).

 The TMSRGBv2 TMSHAT Build1 is still untested, but it is expected to work.

 > [!WARNING]